Retro4646/Calculator/README.md

 # Calculator
-This my first html css and js project
+This my first project using HTML and CSS